-If your source file is a non-HDFS file, upload it to COS via COS Console or API, and then analyze it in the EMR cluster.
+If your source file is not an HDFS file, upload it to COS via COS Console or API, and then analyze it in the EMR cluster.

 -ak <ak> the cos secret id -appid,--appid <appid> the cos appid -bucket,--bucket <bucket_name> the cos bucket name -cos_info_file,--cos_info_file <arg> the cos user info config default is ./conf/cos_info.conf -cos_path,--cos_path <cos_path> the absolute cos folder path -h,--help print help message -hdfs_conf_file,--hdfs_conf_file <arg> the hdfs info config default is ./conf/core-site.xml -hdfs_path,--hdfs_path <hdfs_path> the hdfs path -region,--region <region> the cos region. legal value cn-south, cn-east, cn-north, sg -sk <sk> the cos secret key -skip_if_len_match,--skip_if_len_match skip upload if hadoop file length match cos

 All operations must be performed in the tool directory.
-If both configuration files and command line parameters are set, the latter will prevail ./hdfs_to_cos_cmd -h Copy from HDFS to COS (The file will be overwritten if it already exists in COS) ./hdfs_to_cos_cmd --hdfs_path=/tmp/hive --cos_path=/hdfs/20170224/ Copy from HDFS to COS, and if a file to be copied is of the same length as a file in COS, then it is skipped (this is suitable for repeated copy) Only the length is checked here, as the overheads would be very high if the digests of files in Hadoop are to be calculated ./hdfs_to_cos_cmd --hdfs_path=/tmp/hive --cos_path=/hdfs/20170224/ -skip_if_len_match Set parameters completely through the command line ./hdfs_to_cos_cmd -appid 1252xxxxxx -ak AKIDVt55xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -sk KS08jDVbVElxxxxxxxxxxxxxxxxxxxxxxxxxx -bucket test -cos_path /hdfs -hdfs_path /data/data -region cn-south -hdfs_conf_file /home/hadoop/hadoop-2.8.1/etc/hadoop/core-site.xml
+If both configuration files and command line parameters are set, the latter will prevail ./hdfs_to_cos_cmd -h Copy from HDFS to COS (if a file already exists in COS, it will be overwritten) ./hdfs_to_cos_cmd --hdfs_path=/tmp/hive --cos_path=/hdfs/20170224/ Copy from HDFS to COS, and if a file to be copied is of the same length as a file in COS, then it is skipped (this is suitable for repeated copy) Only the length is checked here, as the overheads would be very high if the digests of files in Hadoop are to be calculated ./hdfs_to_cos_cmd --hdfs_path=/tmp/hive --cos_path=/hdfs/20170224/ -skip_if_len_match Set parameters completely through the command line ./hdfs_to_cos_cmd -appid 1252xxxxxx -ak AKIDVt55xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -sk KS08jDVbVElxxxxxxxxxxxxxxxxxxxxxxxxxx -bucket test -cos_path /hdfs -hdfs_path /data/data -region cn-south -hdfs_conf_file /home/hadoop/hadoop-2.8.1/etc/hadoop/core-site.xml